pariahsoft/Dennis/README.txt

 Adventure Bot "Dennis"
+Copyright (c) 2012 Michael D. Reiley <mreiley@omegasdg.com>
 http://wiki.omegasdg.com/index.php?title=Dennis

+Released under the MIT/Expat License.

 Dennis is a Python IRC bot which hosts a multiplayer, sandbox text adventure.
 It uses a private message console system to facilitate interaction between players, and a customizable world.
 Players can add and edit rooms and scenery, and talk to each other as they build and explore.
 There are no monsters, no scripted events, and no inventories; the emphasis is on scenery, exploration, and interaction.

 Has something like this been done before?
 I'm not sure.
-It certainly has been now.
 IRC has been around since 1988, and text adventures have existed much longer.
 What happens when you combine two ancient, time-proven constructs?

 Something awesome.